 How do you identify a truly heavy-duty outdoor cord?

-When working outdoors, standard indoor cords simply won’t cut it.
+When working outdoors, standard indoor cords are insufficient.
 Outdoor environments present challenges like moisture, extreme temperatures, and physical abrasion.
 A truly heavy-duty outdoor 12 gauge 100 ft extension cord will have specific characteristics:

 Understanding voltage drop and its impact on your tools.

 Voltage drop is a critical concept when using extension cords, especially longer ones.
 Electricity faces resistance as it travels through a wire.
-The longer the wire and the thinner the wire, the greater this resistance, leading to a “drop” in voltage by the time the power reaches your tool.
+The longer and thinner the wire, the greater this resistance, leading to a “drop” in voltage by the time the power reaches your tool.

 Why is this important?
 When your power tools or appliances receive less than their intended voltage, they have to work harder to perform their tasks.
 This increased effort can lead to several problems: